 Your living trust is unlikely to impact your tax situation.
 Still, if you’re in the middle of planning your estate, it probably makes sense to get a basic idea of the taxes in Maine that could affect your plans.

-Maine has an estate tax on estates worth more than $5.7 million.
+Maine has an estate tax on estates worth more than $5.87 million in 2021.
 An 8% tax applies to the first $3 million over that threshold, with a 10% tax applying to the next $3 million and a 12% tax applying to anything above that amount.

 A living trust is one way of planning your estate, and it’s a particularly useful option if you don’t want your estate to go through probate once you’ve died.
 You can make a living trust yourself or you can hire a lawyer to guide you through some of the more difficult aspects of the process.
 Regardless of which method you utilize, remember that an estate plan should be an essential part of your overall financial plan.